shinshinran/Code-of-teaching-data-analysis-/README.md

 Data analysis is a course optional with 0.5 credit and about 48 hours.
-I have taught this course for 2 semestres.
+I have taught this course for 2 semestres.Here's the guide and homework i used for my students , which i have referred to many similair courses by IMOOC.